 For example, the Takeda Virtual Marketplace supported employees as an online internal company store.
 The Marketplace let employees independently provision their own laptops, equipment, and even high level vendor services like Accenture.
 The site could not scale for the future; the team estimated that a rebuild would require 12 months using the old stack.
 Thanks to the Stackbit and the new architecture, the same team was able to roll out the new Marketplace app in 3 months–four times faster!

-Another example of the power of the new stack is was the new internal Takeda Campus app for employees at the company's US headquarters.
+Another example of the power of the new stack is their new internal Takeda Campus app, available for both desktop and mobile, for employees at the company's US headquarters.
 The app was built, tested, and deployed in a fraction of the expected time because of the reusability of the Next.js/Sanity components and Stackbit's orchestration.
 But this was just the beginning.

 This is not just web content; it's actually structured content in a database that allows us to build for mobile platforms, Microsoft Mesh, and AR/VR.Dave Feldman, Head of Digital Products at Takeda